algorandfoundation/algokit-cli/README.md

 - Docker - Docker Compose (and by association, Docker) is used to run the AlgoKit LocalNet environment, we require Docker Compose 2.5.0+

 > **Note**
-> If you are using pipx to install AlgoKit, the key required dependency is Python 3.10+.
+> If you have previously installed AlgoKit using `pipx` and would like to switch to a different installation method, please ensure that
+> you first uninstall the existing version by running `pipx uninstall algokit`.
+Once uninstalled, you can follow the installation instructions for your preferred platform.

 ## Cross-platform installation

 AlgoKit can be installed using OS specific package managers, or using the python tool [pipx](https://pypa.github.io/pipx/).
-See below for specific installation instructions.
+See below for specific installation instructions and supported architectures.

+### Supported Operating Systems and Architectures

+- **macOS**: x64 and ARM (Apple Silicon)
+- **Windows**: Windows 10 and later (x64 only; ARM not supported)
+- **Linux**: Ubuntu 16.04 and later, Debian, Fedora, and CentOS (x64 only; ARM not supported)

+### Installation Methods
 - [Windows](#install-algokit-on-windows)
 - [Mac](#install-algokit-on-mac)
 - [Linux](#install-algokit-on-linux)